TosbackCgusBridge-Bot/CGUs-versions/Urbandictionary/Privacy Policy.md

-Top definition privacy sexprivacy is slang for poontang aka vagina.i like it when you touch my privacy. (from a da brat song)#coochie#coo#snatch#pussy#poonanny#va61na#crotchby blissee December 31, 2005 344 103 Get a privacy mug for your boyfriend Jerry.2 privacy unknownA thing that doesn't exist anymore.The government is always trying to find new ways to invade our privacy to the point where it is impossible to not be watched.by Dubiks October 29, 2018 8 1 Get a privacy mug for your coworker Callisto.3 privacy nameSomething George W. Bush brutally raped.Wow, George W. Bush really fucked everyones privacy with the Patriot Act.#private#douche bag#bush#republican#fuckedby Fuck W February 04, 2006 156 78 Get a privacy mug for your mama Nathalie.4 privacy unknownWhat was violated by the Patriot Act, and is now going to be violated in the near future by the National ID... that's right folks, you won't be able to hop on a plane without getting red lights shoved in your eye.Read it and weep.
-America is becoming the place for advertisements, pornography, and a complete lack of privacy.by ~The Nameless One~ June 03, 2005 105 64 Get a privacy mug for your Aunt Yasemin.5 privacy unknownsomething that Tokio Hotel don't have.They need privacy.#tokio hotel#privacy#celeb#private#lifeby zimmer483 October 12, 2011 21 11 Get a privacy mug for your cat Larisa.6 privacy unknownspace to your self with out your annoying siblings.I wanted to have privacy so I went to go into my room with noone and be alone without my annoying siblings because I had enough of them#i will become calmby jimiu December 07, 2017 8 3 Get a privacy mug for your cousin Jovana.7 Privacy unknownCode word for "masturbation space"Mom! leave me alone I need some privacy!#room#private#mom#masturbation#secretive#teenager#space#distance#separationby toadweilder January 12, 2019 1 1 Get a Privacy mug for your dog Jerry.Categories
+Top definition privacy sexprivacy is slang for poontang aka vagina.i like it when you touch my privacy. (from a da brat song)#coochie#coo#snatch#pussy#poonanny#va61na#crotchby blissee December 31, 2005 344 103 Get a privacy mug for your girlfriend Helena.2 privacy unknownA thing that doesn't exist anymore.The government is always trying to find new ways to invade our privacy to the point where it is impossible to not be watched.by Dubiks October 29, 2018 8 1 Get a privacy mug for your sister-in-law Sarah.3 privacy nameSomething George W. Bush brutally raped.Wow, George W. Bush really fucked everyones privacy with the Patriot Act.#private#douche bag#bush#republican#fuckedby Fuck W February 04, 2006 156 78 Get a privacy mug for your bunkmate Vivek.4 privacy unknownWhat was violated by the Patriot Act, and is now going to be violated in the near future by the National ID... that's right folks, you won't be able to hop on a plane without getting red lights shoved in your eye.Read it and weep.
+America is becoming the place for advertisements, pornography, and a complete lack of privacy.by ~The Nameless One~ June 03, 2005 105 64 Get a privacy mug for your fish Bob.5 privacy unknownsomething that Tokio Hotel don't have.They need privacy.#tokio hotel#privacy#celeb#private#lifeby zimmer483 October 12, 2011 21 11 Get a privacy mug for your mate Bob.6 privacy unknownspace to your self with out your annoying siblings.I wanted to have privacy so I went to go into my room with noone and be alone without my annoying siblings because I had enough of them#i will become calmby jimiu December 07, 2017 8 3 Get a privacy mug for your fish Riley.7 Privacy unknownCode word for "masturbation space"Mom! leave me alone I need some privacy!#room#private#mom#masturbation#secretive#teenager#space#distance#separationby toadweilder January 12, 2019 1 1 Get a Privacy mug for your bunkmate Abdul.Trending RN - January 27, 2019

+*     1. ITMFA
+*     2. Frosted Flakes
+*     3. DTMFA
+*     4.  clock it the house
+*     5. It's not a bug, it's a feature
+*     6.  brick titties
+*     7. Nut rag
+*     8.  nøjeren
+*     9.  double stuff
+*   10. U-ie
+*   11. Kive
+*   12. Jasmine
-*   🙏 Religion
+*   13.  lound
+*   14. Toxic masculinity
+*   15. Off to the races
-*   🎧 Music
+*   16.  ░▒▓█
-*   🚬 Drugs
+*   17. Quickchange
-*   🍆 Sex
+*   18. Jahcoin
-*   📈 Work
+*   19. DJT
+*   20. Manhattan Chili Dog
+*   21.  get the pipe
+*   22.  take a digger
+*   23. Dan Savage
-*   🎓 College
+*   24. Hort
+*   25. Diving for Dollars
-*   🍰 Food
+*   26. Bottomed
-*   ⚽️ Sports
+*   27. Tatler
-*   💬 Internet
+*   28.  yume
-*   🙋🏽 Name
+*   29. MHOC
+*   30.  porcelain throne